 Understanding your composting materials is essential.
 There are two main categories:

-- Brown materials are carbon-rich, giving energy to the pile’s microorganisms.
-These materials include straw, dried leaves, wood ash, pine needles, and newspaper.
+- Browns.
+These materials are carbon-rich, giving energy to the pile’s microorganisms.
+These materials commonly include:

 Step 3: Build Your Compost Pile